 Firstly, a gifted deposit is a certain amount of money that is gifted to you to put towards your deposit.
 A gifted deposit can only be gifted by family members or friends.
 This sum cannot be a loan it strictly has to be a gift.

-Gifted deposits are becoming more and more popular, they tend to be make up the majority of First Time Buyer’s deposit.
+Gifted deposits are becoming more and more popular, they tend to be make up the majority of first time buyers in Cambirdge deposit.
 If you are lucky enough to receive one, you can use it as part of your deposit.
 Sometimes applicants are offered a gifted deposit and already have the minimum deposit required, so by adding your gifted deposit to your own deposit, you should make up a deposit greater than 5%.
 This can greatly increase your chances of being accepted by your lender.

 You will always need to prove where you deposit has come from.
 Your lender will ask to see your bank/savings account statements so that they can see both your deposit and how much your monthly outgoings are.
 They will analyse your statements carefully and take into account all of your current financial outgoings and commitments.